gautam678/CS4750--Getting-started-with-Python-and-SQLite/README.md

 ## Required Softwares & Packages
 * [SQLite browser](http://sqlitebrowser.org/)
 * sqlite3
+* It is always a good idea to create a developer account when you work with APIs.
+For geocoding API, you'll have to use an API [key](https://developers.google.com/maps/documentation/geocoding/start)
 ## Running the code

 * Create a text file in the working directory called 'where.txt'.
 This would contain the name of the locations we would